andrescosta/jobico-cloud/README.md

 # HA Cluster with ten worker nodes, five control plane servers and three load balancers.
 ./cluster.sh new --nodes 10 --cpl 5 --lb 3

 # HA Cluster with three worker nodes, two control plane servers and one load balancer.
-After the construction is completed (all pods Ready), it installs the scripts in the /post directory.
+After the construction is completed (all pods Ready), it installs the scripts in the /services directory.
-./cluster.sh new --nodes 3 --cpl 2 --post
+./cluster.sh new --nodes 3 --cpl 2 --services
 ```
 ### YAML file